 by this linguistic dodge, and nothing more.

-In this way then, dialectics (in the post-Hegelian sense of this word, upside down or the 'right way up') arose directly out of defective logic -- a series of errors compounded by a crass misconstrual of what is a sub-branch of Indo-European grammar!
+In this way then, dialectics (in the post-Hegelian sense of this word, upside down or the 'right way up') arose directly out of egregiously defective logic -- a series of errors compounded by a crass misconstrual of what is a only a minor aspect of a sub-branch of Indo-European grammar!

 Hard to believe?
 Well, Marx himself indicated that this was so: